imranzaheer612/theundersurfers/content/posts/age-installation/index.md

 ## Install AGE & PSQL from Source

+You can convert you existing relational database to a graph database by simply adding an extension.
+Apache AGE is a PostgreSQL extension that provides graph database functionality.
+It enables users to leverage a graph database on top of the existing relational databases.

+We will take a look at

+- _Installing Postgres from source._
+- _Installing & configuring Apache AGE with Postgres._
+- _Installing AGE-Viewer for Graphs analysis._

 This article will explain to you how to install age on your Linux machine from the source.
 For macOS users, there is a detailed video for the overall installation process.
 Linux users can also watch this video as most of the steps are identical.

 {{< youtube 0-qMwpDh0CA >}}